 and images were drawn from Mihyar of Damascus:

-, Poems by Adonis, translated with an
+His Songs, Poems by Adonis, translated with an

 introduction by Adnan Haydar and Michael Beard,